NRCHKB/node-red-contrib-homekit-bridged/README.md

 ### Service

 The Service node represents the single device you want to control or query.
 Every service node can be _Parent_ or _Linked_. each Parent service creates an individual accessory in the Home app.
-Linked services create sub-accessories.
+Linked services add additional features to their Parent service - for example adding battery status to a motion detector.
 See examples in the [wiki](https://github.com/oliverrahner/node-red-contrib-homekit-bridged/wiki) for details.

 - **Topic**: An optional property that can be configured in the node or, if left blank, can be set by `msg.topic`.
 - **Service Hierarchy**: Whether the service is _Parent_ or _Linked_.